battlecode/battlecode21/specs/specs.md

 If the tile contains a **building**, the dirt partially buries it--the **health** of a building is how much dirt can be placed on it before it is destroyed.
 If the tile is empty, flooded, or contains another unit, the only effect is that the elevation of that tile increases by 1.
 - Note: this implies that buildings may never change elevation, so be careful to contain that water level.
+- When a **landscaper** dies, the dirt it's carrying is dropped on the current tile.
 - If enough dirt is placed on a flooded tile to raise its **elevation** above the **water level**, it becomes not flooded.

 **Delivery drone**: picks up and moves units around the map.